 The city is home to over 150 museums, 250 theatres, and street art by Banksy, El Chivo, and King Robbo can be found on concrete walls throughout the city.

 London is also a significant city with a lot of ties to music, art, and theatre.
 Each year, over 30 million people travel here to explore it.

-When visiting London, you should consider purchasing an Oyster Card as it will make using public transportation super easy.
+When visiting London for a few days, you should consider purchasing an Oyster Card as it will make using public transportation super easy.
 If your bank card supports contactless payments, it might work directly on the tube turnstiles - it is worth checking your cards compatibility before getting an Oyster Card.